 Enforcement.
 As we saw in the United Kingdom (effective January 10, 2020) or in Singapore under the new PSA (Payment Services Act), businesses have a short window to contract an independent firm to audit their compliance systems and processes, to fill gaps in their AML program and software, and to file regulatory paperwork.

 As we saw in Canada, Singapore, and the United Kingdom, this increased clarity from the regulators in Abu Dhabi and Hong Kong is expected to create problems for businesses with weak or non-existent AML programs.
-Today, many digital asset firms in both countries are operating without institutional-grade compliance tools for onboarding, KYC refresh, AML screening, ongoing and transaction monitoring.
-It is likely that the firms that are not using cost effective solutions, or have not budgeted for compliance in their business model, will either cease to exist or look to be acquired – potentially transferring their liability baggage to their acquirer.
+Today, many digital asset firms in both countries are operating without institutional-grade compliance tools for onboarding, KYC refresh, AML screening, and transaction monitoring.
+It is likely that the firms that are not using cost-effective solutions or have not budgeted for compliance in their business model, will either cease to exist or look to be acquired – potentially transferring their liability baggage to their acquirer.

 Dealers in precious metals, stones, and jewelry are also impacted and must now implement an AML program capable of maintaining a risk-based approach for their business.
 This is similar to the art and collectibles industry in the United Kingdom who were taken by surprise in January when they discovered that they were now required to implement AML programs.
 This increase in operating cost is likely to drive significant changes to these business models as enforcements begin.

-VASP executive teams, major shareholders, and board members should take actions to limit their personal liability and exposure – such as ensuring their staff receive updated AML training, having their AML tools audited by an independent professional, and ensuring the new costs of compliance do not hinder the viability of the business.
+VASP executive teams, major shareholders, and board members should take actions to limit their personal liability and exposure–such as ensuring their staff receives updated AML training, having their AML tools audited by an independent professional, and ensuring the new costs of compliance do not hinder the viability of the business.

 Is your AML compliance too expensive, time-consuming, or ineffective?